Acrylic additives for stucco. AKA Acrylic latex bonding admixtures

 Another good brand is Akryl7T by Tamms Corporation.

-They do have good technical support and you may try calling them.
+Kaufmann does have good technical support if you want to call them.

 We have been using acrylics heavily for the last 12 years or so and it has increased the quality of our product dramatically.

-Any large building supply in you area will have at least one brand.
-That is a supply that deals with large construction companies.
+Any large building supply in you area will have at least one brand of acrylic bonding admixture.
+That is a supply that deals with large construction companies, or carries concrete products.